RunestoneInteractive/httlads/_sources/UNGeneralDebates/tidying_text.rst

 Most and Least Common UN words
 ==============================
+When analyzing text, it can be beneficial to know the most common and least common word used in the text.
+This can help us to better analyze the text and understand the context of the text.
+However, there are some obstacles that we will have to overcome before.

 Before we tackle finding the most common and least common words used in the UN, we need to understand a couple of things about text processing.
 First, we are